relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 Python has a built-in unit test module, named unittest.
 This module is quite full featured and can support a tremendous number of test cases.
 There are other testing modules that you can use, such as Nose and PyTest, but for the purpose of the 200-901 DevNet Associate DEVASC exam, you need to know how unittest works.
 In order to use unittest, you need a bit of code to test.
-Here is a simple function that computers the are of a circle:
+Here is a simple function that computes the area of a circle:

 &nbsp;